Pathfinder Discovery Networks for Neural Message Passing: Conclusion

 \section{Conclusion}

-In this paper we proposed pathfinder discovery networks (PDN), a graph neural network architecture for leaning a message passing graph from a multiplex graph defined on a fixed set of nodes.
-The introduced modular architecture allows for joint training of a graph neural network and the pathfinder discovery network, which in turn allows practitioners to find the optimal message passing graph for a specific supervised task.
+In this paper we proposed pathfinder discovery networks (PDN), a graph neural network architecture for learning a message passing graph from a multiplex graph defined on a fixed set of nodes.
+Our modular architecture allows for joint training of a graph neural network and the pathfinder discovery layer, which in turn allows practitioners to find the optimal message passing graph for a specific supervised task.
 We examine the comparative characteristics of PDNs, concluding that PDNs are significantly more expressive and resilient than existing approaches.
 We then describe general extensions of our model, which allow for the definition of multi-scale graph convolutional layers and edge convolutions without edge features.

 In our empirical analysis, we establish that PDNs have competitive predictive performance on various node classification tasks.
 We showed that the relative runtime increase of PDNs is independent of the dataset size in terms of edge set cardinality.
 And finally, we examined the weights of the graph aggregation model from the lens of learned attention.